-ISPT's ownership of the three adjacent buildings in this precinct created a unique opportunity in the absolute heart of Sydney CBD.
-The George Place redevelopment breathes new life into one of Sydney CBD's busiest precincts.
-The dramatic transformation of this new, supersized and unified lobby united ground floor levels of the three buildings with amenities of the highest quality.
+ISPT's ownership of the three adjacent buildings in this precinct creates a unique opportunity in the absolute heart of Sydney CBD.
+The George Place redevelopment will breathe new life into one of Sydney CBD's busiest precincts.
+The dramatic transformation of this new, supersized and unified lobby unites ground floor levels of the three buildings with amenities of the highest quality.

 Original, Indigenous artworks, premium quality, inspired design soft furnishings, natural materials and lighting provide a welcoming and dynamic environment to work in and enjoy.
 The lobby offers a choice of meeting spaces, quiet zones, social hubs and food and bar offerings.
-It is an active space supporting a range of events.
+It will also be an active space supporting a range of events.